 And, speaking of locking the door, please don’t leave the key under the welcome mat or under that fake rock.
 You aren’t fooling anyone – especially the professional thieves.

-I hope these tips help you enjoy your summer vacation a little more.
-You shouldn’t be worrying about your biggest investment …your home…while you are trying to relax on the beach.
+I hope these tips help you enjoy your vacation a little more.
+You shouldn’t be worrying about your biggest investment …your home…while you are trying to relax.
 So, take just a little extra time before you leave to secure your home and then go have a blast.
 And, please don’t forget to post pics (after you return)!

 photo credit: lockset01-at-440-by-G.E.Sattler via photopin (license)